-Under the Workplace Relations Act 2015 cases are first heard by an adjudicator.
+Your case must first be heard by a WRC adjudicator.
 You can appeal the adjudicator's decision to the Labour Court.

-The Labour Court can decide to deal with a complaint or dispute by written submissions only, unless either party objects to this within 42 days of being informed.
+The Labour Court can decide to deal with a complaint or dispute by written submissions only.
+Either party can object to this but must object within 42 days of being told.

 - A trade union official

 - An official of a body which represents the interests of employers